How to Create a Timeless Coastal Home

 Linen is a go-to classic in coastal style.
 It’s a great choice for sofas, chairs, drapes, bedding…basically anything!
 A light and airy feel in a space can help to convey coastal style, and linen is the perfect fabric for a light and airy look.
 You don’t always have to use the real thing.
 There are many performance fabrics and replicas that still accomplish the light and airy look and are also functional and affordable.

 Tile is one of those things that almost instantly can make a home feel dated too soon if not chosen wisely.
 If creating a timeless look is important to you, consider shapes and colors that have been around for ages.
-Subway, penny and hexagon shapes in classic white or marble finish have been around for decades, maybe even centuries.
-If playing with color or pattern is of interest to you, consider spaces like powder rooms or laundry rooms, where the footprint is smaller, and changing it down the road would be easier.
+Subway, penny, and hexagon shapes in classic white or marble finish have been around for decades, maybe even centuries.
+If playing with color or pattern is of interest to you, consider spaces like powder rooms or laundry rooms, where the footprint is smaller, before moving onto a living room or dining room.

 Classic Coastal Nightstand Look